 Embrace the Power

-The All-New 2022 Toyota Tundra brings the most power and capability to the Tundra name yet.
+The Newly designed 2023 Toyota Tundra brings the most power and capability to the Tundra name yet.
 Bigger, stronger, better looking, with better fuel efficiency, the all-new Tundra is a cut above in all regards.

 An all-new truck on an all-new chassis requires a fresh approach to suspension.
 The most noteworthy change to handling and performance is no doubt the new multi-link rear suspension, which ditches leaf springs in favor of coil springs.